zalyoung/gitlab-handbook/content/handbook/company/culture/all-remote/hybrid-remote.md

 {{< youtube "QFbrPR0jAYs?start=3" >}}

-*In the [GitLab Unfiltered](https://www.youtube.com/channel/UCMtZ0sc1HHNtGGWZFDRTh5A) video above, GitLab co-founder and CEO Sid Sijbrandij chats with Maren Kate, founder at AVRA Talent Partners.*
+*In the [GitLab Unfiltered](https://www.youtube.com/channel/UCMtZ0sc1HHNtGGWZFDRTh5A) video above, GitLab co-founder, Sid Sijbrandij, chats with Maren Kate, founder at AVRA Talent Partners.*

 In discussing the decision to go all-remote at GitLab, Sid shares the following.